kohler/hotcrp/devel/apidoc/submissions.md

 * param ?upload upload_token: An [upload token](#post-upload) for a previously-uploaded JSON or ZIP file.

     * oneof body
-* param dry_run boolean: True checks input for errors, but does not save changes
+* param dry_run dry_run_mode: True checks input for errors, but does not save changes; `if_warning` saves only if there are no errors or warnings, `if_error` only if there are no errors
 * param ?if_unmodified_since string: Reject the modification if the submission has been modified since this time (a Unix timestamp, or `0`).
 If set, a submission JSON’s `if_unmodified_since` takes precedence over this parameter.